OndrejHome/ansible.ha-cluster-pacemaker/README.md

 Fedora: Don't forget to set `ansible_python_interpreter=/usr/bin/python3` for Fedora hosts as shown in example inventory at the end of this README.
 On Fedora systems this role uses Python 3.

-RHEL 8: Don't forget to set `ansible_python_interpreter=/usr/libexec/platform-python` for RHEL 8 hosts as shown in example inventory at the end of this README.
-On RHEL 8 systems this role uses python from system (Python 3)
+CentOS/RHEL 8: Don't forget to set `ansible_python_interpreter=/usr/libexec/platform-python` for CentOS/RHEL 8 hosts as shown in example inventory at the end of this README.
+On CentOS/RHEL 8 systems this role uses python from system (Python 3)

 This role requires at least version `2.9` of `python-jinja2` library.
 When this role is run from RHEL/CentOS 7 system you may encounter issue with old `python-jinja2` package described in Issue #6.
 To get the updated version of python-jinja2 and its dependencies you can use following RPM repository - https://copr.fedorainfracloud.org/coprs/ondrejhome/ansible-deps-el7/.

-pcs-0.10 on Fedora 29+ and RHEL 8 is supported when using 'ondrejhome.pcs-modules-2' version 20.0.0 or later.
+pcs-0.10 on Fedora 29+ and CnetOS/RHEL 8 is supported when using 'ondrejhome.pcs-modules-2' version 20.0.0 or later.

 Role Variables
 --------------